tamohannes/urartu/README.md

 Configuration files are prioritized in the following order: `urartu/config`, `starter_template/configs`, `starter_template/configs_{username}`, ensuring your custom settings take precedence.

-2. **CLI Approach**: If you prefer using the command-line interface (CLI), UrarTU supports enhancing commands with key-value pairs directly in the CLI, such as:
+2. **CLI Approach**: If you prefer using the command-line interface (CLI), Urartu supports enhancing commands with key-value pairs directly in the CLI, such as:

     ```bash
     urartu action_config=example action_config.experiment_name=NAME_OF_EXPERIMENT
     ```

-Select the approach that best fits your workflow and enjoy the customizability that UrarTU offers.
+Select the approach that best fits your workflow and enjoy the customizability that Urartu offers.

 ## **Actions: Shaping Functionality**

-At the heart of UrarTU is the `Action` class, which orchestrates all operations.
+At the heart of Urartu is the `Action` class, which orchestrates all operations.
 This script manages everything from CLI arguments to the execution of the main function based on the `action_name` parameter.

 ## **Logging: Capture Every Detail**

-UrarTU is equipped with a comprehensive logging system to ensure no detail of your project's execution is missed.
+Urartu is equipped with a comprehensive logging system to ensure no detail of your project's execution is missed.
 Here's how it works:
 - Standard Runs: Every execution is meticulously logged and stored in a structured directory within your current working directory.
 The path format is:
 `.runs/${action_name}/${now:%Y-%m-%d}_${now:%H-%M-%S}`
 - Debug Mode: If the debug flag is enabled, logs are saved under: `.runs/debug/${action_name}/${now:%Y-%m-%d}_${now:%H-%M-%S}`